Recreational marijuana: How will it impact Michigan condominium associations?

 What issues will Michigan condominium associations encounter after recreational marijuana has been legalized?

-In the event that a condominium association decides to permit recreational use based on state law, or federal law is changed in the near future, common issues that a condominium association should consider with respect to potential amendments to the governing documents are as follows:
+In the event that federal law is changed in the near future, common issues that a condominium association should consider with respect to potential amendments to the governing documents are as follows:

 Where can marijuana be used within the condominium?